 Medicare: The federal program of health benefits for retirees and other qualified individuals as established by Title XVII of the Social Security Act of 1965, as amended.
 Parts A and B provide medical coverage to Medicare beneficiaries.
-To be eligible for benefits from PEIA, the Medicare-eligible member is REQUIRED to enroll for both Medicare Parts A and B.
+To be eligible for benefits from PEIA, the Medicare-eligible member is REQUIRED to enroll for both Medicare Parts A and B. Medicare Part D prescription drug coverage is provided by Humana.

-Medicare Advantage and Prescription Drug Plan (MAPD): A type of Medicare plan that combines Medicare Parts A, B, and D into one comprehensive benefit package.
+Medicare Advantage and Prescription Drug Plan (MAPD): A type of Medicare Advantage plan that combines Medicare Parts A, B, and D into one comprehensive benefit package.
 PEIA provides benefits to Medicare-eligible retired employees and Medicare-eligible dependents of retired employees through the MAPD plan offered by Humana, Inc.